 - If you build this sort of circuit make absolutely certain that you simulate the filament string with a 150-200 ohm 1/2-1 watt resistor and the B+ load with a 10k, 1-2 watt resistor and verify that the circuits are working properly BEFORE connecting it to a radio.
 While a brief bit of over-voltage on the B+ line (to perhaps 130-150 volts) will likely not harm the radio, more than 9 volts on the filament line, even for a moment, will probably ruin one or more of the fragile and expensive tubes!

 - About that "auto power save" feature mentioned at the top of this article?
 After two hours of uninterrupted operation the microcontroller will modulate the filament line with an intermittent tone and drop the B+ voltage to about 50% causing the radio to partially mute with the alarm tone sounding in the speaker.
 This "beeping" will continue for about a minute before the microcontroller turns off the filament and high voltage supplies, dropping the current consumption from 100-50 milliamps to about 6-12 milliamps - the quiescent current of the remaining circuitry.
 Turning the radio off for 5-10 seconds and then back on will reset this timer at any time.
-The down-side of this is that if the radio shuts down in this way, one may forget that the radio is even on, still drawing a few milliamps, except for the fact that the front lid of the radio will still have been in its upright position!
+The down-side of this is that if the radio shuts down in this way, one may forget that the radio is even on, still drawing a few milliamps - the only reminder being that the front lid of the radio will still have been in its upright position!
 If the battery voltage is less than around 7.5 volts (0.9375 volts/cell) the radio will be "locked out" and will not even turn on, but at this voltage the batteries are not only quite discharged, but their internal resistance will be rapidly increasing as well and little run time would have been left.

 As can be seen in Figure 1 the circuit board and the eight "D" cell battery is concealed in a replica battery box that is situated exactly where an original "AB" battery would be placed.
 Then the power switch is turned on it takes a bit over a second for the computer to power up, do its checks and for the tubes to warm up and the radio begins playing while the power-off is detected within two seconds of the radio power switch being turned off.